 - Certified Career Strategist (CCS)

-The Certified Career Strategist (CCS) comprises the Canadian Standards and Guidelines for Career Development Practitioners (S&Gs) and covers Career Development Ethics & Standards along with Career Development Theory, Models & Practices.
+The Certified Career Strategist (CCS) designation comprises the Canadian Standards and Guidelines for Career Development Practitioners (S&Gs) and covers Career Development Ethics & Standards along with Career Development Theory, Models & Practices.
 It most closely aligns with the CCDP.
-Therefore, Certified Career Development Practitioners (CCDP) are automatically eligible to be conferred the Certified Career Strategist (CCS) designation immediately upon application through CPC’s Fast-Track Recognition Program.
+Therefore, Certified Career Development Practitioners (CCDP) are automatically eligible to be granted the Certified Career Strategist (CCS) designation immediately upon application through CPC’s Fast-Track Recognition Program.